 A great guide that would be hard to do better in terms of explanations is at https://www.obico.io/blog/orcaslicer-comprehensive-calibration-guide/

 Additionally you may want to perform some experiments to address overhang and bridging settings.
+Both the slicer speeds differentiated over the overhang % can be calibrated or adjusted.

 https://www.youtube.com/watch?v=7rNlBwYd30k